cran-task-views/SpatioTemporal/SpatioTemporal.md

         trajectories using spline-based interpolation.
 Intended to be used exploratory data analysis, and perhaps for preparation of presentations.
-    -   `r pkg("argosfilter")` Functions to filters animal satellite tracking data obtained from Argos.
-It is especially indicated for telemetry studies of marine animals, where Argos locations are predominantly of low-quality.
     -   `r pkg("BayesianAnimalTracker")` Bayesian melding
         approach to combine the GPS observations and Dead-Reckoned path for an accurate animal's track, or equivalently, use the GPS